GoogleCloudPlatform/solutions-modern-cicd-anthos/README.md

 1. The GitLab domain and address will be printed after the commands complete.
 Setup DNS wildcard domain to point at the IP address.

+    *.$DOMAIN -> IP_ADDRESS

+1. Ensure that the DNS change has propagated by running a DNS query against gitlab.$DOMAIN, making sure that it returns your IP address from above.

 1. Get credentails for the GitLab cluster and get the initial root password.

   ```shell